noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.14.1.

-A figure showing the amount of non-native invertebrates and algae found in rocky intertidal sites in Southern California; the eight sites in Channel Islands National Marine Sanctuary are highlighted by the black box.
+A figure showing the amount of non-native invertebrates and algae foundin rocky intertidal sites in Southern California; the two sites in Channel Islands National Marine Sanctuary are highlighted by the black box.
 Figure credit: Blanchette et al. 2015.

 ### Details

-Percent cover of non-indigenous taxa in [PISCO](http://www.piscoweb.org/) biodiversity surveys at rocky intertidal sites in southern California; the eight sites in Channel Islands National Marine Sanctuary are highlighted by the black box.
-PISCO found the turfy red alga _Caulacanthus okamurae_ (formerly _C. ustulatus_) at six sites, _Lomentaria hakodatensis_ at one site, the mussel _Mytilus galloprovincialis_ at two sites, the brown algae _Sargassum horneri_ at 1 site, and _Sargassum muticum_ at five sites.
-Additionally, the report noted that _Annalipus japonicus_, a brown alga, was found at Crook Point (San Miguel Island) south of its published southern range limit of Point Conception.
-Shallow subtidal _Sargassum muticum_ was densely abundant in many areas in 1970s and 1980s, but has become relatively less common and more interspersed with native species in recent years (J. Engle, pers. comm.).
+Percent cover of non-indigenous taxa in [PISCO](http://www.piscoweb.org/) biodiversity surveys at rocky intertidal sites in southern California; the two sites in Channel Islands National Marine Sanctuary are highlighted by the black box.
+PISCO found the turfy red alga *Caulacanthus okamurae* (formerly *C. ustulatus*), *Lomentaria hakodatensis*, and the brown algae *Sargassum muticum* at Middle West on Anacapa Island.
+The mussel *Mytilus galloprovincialis* was found at two sites on Anacapa Island.
+Additionally, the report noted that *Annalipus japonicus*, a brown alga, was found at Crook Point (San Miguel Island) south of its published southern range limit of Point Conception.
+Shallow subtidal *Sargassum muticum* was densely abundant in many areas in 1970s and 1980s, but has become relatively less common and more interspersed with native species in recent years (J. Engle, pers. comm.).
+For more information, consult Figure App.F.14.1 in the CINMS 2016 Condition Report.

 ## Figure App.F.14.2.